The Hands Project

 Artist

 All sculptures, molds, casts, and related works created through this project remain part of The Hands Project collection.
-This ensures that the works can be shared in their entirety—physically and digitally—for exhibition, educational, and promotional purposes, helping preserve the collective story they represent.
+This ensures the works may be preserved and shared in their entirety for exhibition, educational, and archival purposes.